 Tussar is primarily wild silk produced in the Eastern states of India.
 The Tussar silk sarees are also known by their Sanskrit name, Kosa.
 The Tussar silk saris, owing to the different silkworms that produce the silk, have more texture than the ones made in mulberry silk.

-Their porous fabric also makes them more breathable and comfortable, and thus tussar sarees are thus all-weather drapes.
+Their porous fabric makes them more breathable and comfortable, and thus tussar sarees are thus all-weather drapes.
 They have a natural golden sheen and are ideal for various occasions.
-Though its natural colors are in various shades of cream or beige, the drapes are also available in vibrant colors.
+Though its natural colors are in varied shades of cream or beige, the drapes are also available in vibrant colors.

-The traditional Tussar silk saris are known for their golden undertones, where the body is in its original coloring, while there are colorful pallavs and borders, embroideries like Kantha, or hand-painted Madhubani paintings or floral motifs across the body.
-Since tussar is wild silk, produced from a variety of silk moths, it is lower in cost than mulberry silks.
-The elegance of these saris combined with their affordability makes them even more popular.
+The traditional Tussar silk saris are known for their golden undertones, where the body is in its original coloring- while there are colorful pallavs and borders, embroideries like Kantha, or hand-painted Madhubani paintings or floral motifs across the body.
+Since tussar is wild silk produced from multiple varieties of silk moths, it is lower in cost than mulberry silks.
+The elegance of these saris, combined with their affordability, makes them even more popular.

-Wear it – Porous and breathable tussar fabric make for comfortable wear, especially in the warm weather.
-The lighter ones are great choices for office-wear and corporate-wear, ones with eclectic prints or patterns are perfect for a ladies day out, kitty parties, or day-functions.
+Wear it – Porous and breathable tussar fabric make for comfortable wear, especially in warm weather.
+The lighter ones are apt choices for office wear and corporate wear, and those with eclectic prints or patterns are perfect for a ladies’ day out, kitty parties, or day functions.
 Heavier forms of tussar are ideal for weddings, pre-wedding functions, and festivals.

 Fun fact – Apart from tussar, India also produces a few other types of silks from the natural growth of moths and cocoons.
 These are known as wild silks – some also call them Ahimsa silks.

-Wear it – The beautiful intricate paintings-like appeal gives these saris a unique edge.
+Wear it – The beautiful intricate dot-like designs give these saris a unique edge.
 They don’t have much ostentation or drama – and still, they are eye-catchers in a big way.
-The plain, simple ones make for perfect day-wear drapes and are great for the office and corporate wear as well as for light functions (especially when paired with a dressy blouse).
+The plain, simple ones make for perfect day-wear drapes and are great for office and corporate wear as well as for light functions (especially when paired with a dressy blouse).
 The bright and slightly ornate ones are good enough for festivals and functions.
 These saris are excellent choices if you want to flaunt a modish, Indie-chic look.

 5. Kanjeevaram Sarees